ahmed3ab3al/ahmed3ab3al/README.md

 ### 🚀 About Me

  A **Flutter Developer** with a passion for building high-performance, cross-platform applications .
-Recently graduated with a **B.Tech in Information Technology** from the University of Zagazig .
+Recently Graduated with a **B.Tech in Information Technology** from the University of Zagazig .

 - 💼 Currently working on building Mobile Applications .
 - 🌱 Learning more about advanced Flutter techniques and State Management.